-This group exists so that all of the engineers across all of the years in college can get together (often involving food and/or drinks) to have the chance to discuss the course, engineering in general or in fact most things!
+This group exists so that all engineers across all of the years in College can get together (often involving food and/or drinks) to have the chance to discuss the course, engineering in general or in fact most things!

-It is a great opportunity to be able to talk to like-minded students in college and get or give any support if needed.
+It is a great opportunity to be able to talk to like-minded students and get or give any support if needed.